Last Updated: May 7, 2015

 EXPERT TIP: You can search articles and books to determine sources of statistical data used by the authors.
 Alternatively, some databases in the Statistical Data section below also include narrative/textual analysis (e.g., IMF e-Library, OECD iLibrary).

 EXPERT TIP: Many sources of US economic data are provided free by government agencies rather than from the subscribed databases below.
-See our guide to these.
+See our research guide to US economic data.

 Includes major UN databases and those of several related IGO's